-- 9. Use of drugs not in compliance with manufacturer's label as to method of use, dosage, time limitations and show regulations is prohibited.
-The use of any calming agents on animals during the Fair or the possession of same by a 4-H or FFA member or anyone assisting said member with his or her animal is prohibited.
-Violation of this provision shall disqualify the animal from competition and any awards or premiums, including sale price of animal, shall be forfeited.
-If medical treatment is deemed necessary, the exhibitor or parent must notify the Area Livestock Director and/or Barn Superintendent, prior to administering treatment to the animal in any way. - 10.
-All animals are subject to being examined and urine and blood tested for any drug usage at any time.
-Refusal by the 4-H or FFA member to submit their animal to such examination or test will result in immediate disqualification and forfeiture of all premiums and awards. - 11.
-Upon disqualification, pursuant to Paragraphs No.9 and 10 the affected animal shall immediately be removed from the Fairgrounds. - 12.
-On-site inspections of any livestock may be made by authorized agents of the Manatee River Fair Association at any time, after first check-in or before Fair. - 13.
-All livestock must follow Florida Department of Agriculture and Consumer Services State Health Guidelines and be transported to the Manatee County Fair in accordance with those guidelines. - 14.
-Final Interpretation of these rules will be vested in the Manatee River Fair Board Livestock Committee.
+- 13. All animals are subject to being examined and urine and blood tested for any drug usage at any time.
+Refusal by the 4-H or FFA member to submit their animal to such examination or test will result in immediate disqualification and forfeiture of all premiums and awards. - 14.
+Upon disqualification, pursuant to Paragraphs No.12 and 13 the affected animal shall immediately be removed from the Fairgrounds. - 15.
+On-site inspections of any livestock may be made by authorized agents of the Manatee River Fair Association at any time, after first check-in or before Fair. - 16.
+All horses must be housed in Manatee County from the time of registration until fair.
+Any exceptions must be approved by the MRFA Livestock Committee prior to registration by filling out an Animal Housing Appeal Form and submitted to the fair office for the Livestock Committee to review for an approval, once approved Exhibitor will be notified.
+Any animal found not to be housed in Manatee County will be disqualified. - 17.
+All livestock must follow Florida Department of Agriculture and Consumer Services State Health Guidelines and be transported to the Manatee County Fair in accordance with those guidelines.
+Current Coggins will be checked at gate before horse will be allowed on grounds.

+18. Final Interpretation of these rules will be vested in the Manatee River Fair Board Livestock Committee.